ckeditor/ckeditor5/docs/framework/guides/custom-editor-creator.md

 		this.toolbar = new ToolbarView( locale );

 		/**
-		 * The editables of the multiroot editor UI.
+		 * The editables of the multi-root editor UI.
 		 *
 		 * @readonly
 		 * @member {Array.<module:ui/editableui/inline/inlineeditableuiview~InlineEditableUIView>}